 Above properties allow customization scripts to share some of the best features of add-ons and child scripts.
 Customization scripts allow the creation of customizable models for instance: imagine a model that was dropped into a scene, and that is able to configure or adapt itself, even when simulation is not running.
 This could be a robot where the user can adjust the various link lengths with a single slider repositioning.

-Customization scripts contain a collection of callback functions.
+Customization scripts should contain a collection of callback functions.
 Those should not be blocking.
 This means that every time they are called, they should perform some task and then return control.
 If control is not returned, then the whole application halts.
-Customization script functions are called by the system very often, but also by the main script.
-Special callback functions are also supported by customization scripts: a joint callback function or a contact callback function.
+Customization script functions are called by the system often, but also by the main script, and follow a precise execution order in relation with other script types.